 The chemical basis of hearing

 In a normal, healthy ear the otoacoustic emissions are inhibited by a chemical messenger called acetylcholine.
-This chemical messenger travels to a nerve receptor site composed of five proteins arranged like a five petalled flower.
-These proteins enclose a central channel that penetrates the core of the flower shaped nerve receptor cites.
+This chemical messenger travels to a nerve receptor site composed of five proteins arranged like a five-petalled flower.
+These proteins enclose a central channel that penetrates the core of the flower shaped nerve receptor sites.
 A reaction is triggered when an acetylcholine molecule binds to two of these proteins.
 Like a camera shutter, the channel then opens for a thousandth of a second, allowing 10,000 positively charged sodium ions to rush through the channel into the nerve cell.
 Their arrival changes its electrical state, thus prompting sound to be transmitted to the brain for interpretation.
 A defective acetylcholine receptor will adversely affect the fidelity of the sound signal received.